bbauska/UofM-Intro-HTML5/README.md

 </p>

 A key to creating good **alt** text is to be accurate and succinct.
-You don&apos;'t want to be redundant.
-Your **alt** text shouldn&apos;'t say &apos;"picture of,&apos;" &apos;"graphic of,&apos;".
-For instance, if I have a picture of my three children and they are pushing themselves, pushing each other into a pool, I don&apos;'t need to say, &apos;"picture of three children pushing each other into a pool.&apos;" I want to think about, all right, why did I add this image?
+You don&apos;t want to be redundant.
+Your **alt** text shouldn&apos;t say &apos;"picture of,&apos;" &apos;"graphic of,&apos;".
+For instance, if I have a picture of my three children and they are pushing themselves, pushing each other into a pool, I don&apos;t need to say, &apos;"picture of three children pushing each other into a pool.&apos;" I want to think about, all right, why did I add this image?
 Should it really be like the **alt** text of, &apos;"my children having fun?&apos;" Should it be, &apos;"my children being idiots,&apos;" right?
 Why did I put the picture there?
-That&apos;'s what you want to think about when you&apos;'re creating good **alt** text.
+That&apos;s what you want to think about when you&apos;re creating good **alt** text.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 170.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->